-Around liquid $^4$He temperatures (4.2 K) measured values for SS are usually well above 10 mV/dec for a wide variety of MOSFET types, which is an order of magnitude larger than the thermionic limit $SS(\text{4 K})=0.8$ mV/dec.
-Lowest reported values for foundry fabricated FD-SOI MOSFETs are not lower than 5-7 mV/dec at 4 K \cite{9265034,8660508} and further cooling towards millikelvin temperatures has shown no significant improvement so far \cite{8660508,8326483,8329135,9567747,9567802,Balestra_2017,8066591,8946710}, except for a recent study \cite{Oka2023} where a further drop of SS was found below 100 mK after initial saturation.
+Around liquid $^4$He temperatures (4.2 K), measured values for SS are usually well above 10 mV/dec for a wide variety of MOSFET types, which is an order of magnitude larger than the thermionic limit $SS(\text{4 K})=0.8$ mV/dec.
+The lowest reported values for foundry-fabricated FD-SOI MOSFETs are not lower than 5-7 mV/dec at 4 K \cite{9265034,8660508} and further cooling towards millikelvin temperatures has not shown significant improvement so far \cite{8660508,8326483,8329135,9567747,9567802,Balestra_2017,8066591,8946710}, except for a recent study \cite{Oka2023} where a further drop of SS was found below 100 mK after initial saturation.

 Apart from a sharper turn-on, other key MOSFET and circuit metrics improve towards lower temperatures, such as reduced wire delays, increased on-current due to increased carrier mobility, lower gate leakage currents, and higher charge retention times.
 Challenges originate from quantum effects \cite{9777765,9096333,BONEN2022108343} and a thermal shift in threshold voltage \cite{Oka2022}.
 The latter can be controlled in FD-SOI MOSFETs, making it an attractive technological platform for cryo-CMOS \cite{9265034}.
 Additionally, in fully depleted channels one can profit from a high mobility and possibly a reduced localization of charge carriers \cite{Shashkin-2019}.